New South Wales Standard suburban carriage stock: History

 Some sets which were led by Standard motor cars would have Tulloch double deck trailers shuffled in with them in the 1960s.
 This was despite the original intent of only putting the double deck cars in Comeng sets as the power cars had better propulsion power.

 Initially it was directed that only one double deck trailer would be marshalled per four car set, due to concerns about weight.
 However, following experimentation, this restriction was lifted and two per set became common.

 From 1973, the livery became Public Transport Commission blue and white, before that was superseded by Indian red in 1976.
 The original cream and brown interiors were repainted in two-tone green, but that was not done to all cars.

 Overhauls of the stock continued up until 1988, with some receiving sliding aluminium Beclawat windows to alleviate rust problems.
-In 1957, the livery was changed to plain Tuscan red, which many cars retained until their withdrawal.
+In March 1991, carriages C3122, T4304, and C3330 on set "H22" were repainted in different animal themed liveries to advertise Taronga Zoo, with C3122 repainted as 'The Giraffe', T4304 as 'The Turtle' and C3330 as 'The Zebra'.
+This set was dubbed the "Zoo Train".

-Withdrawals commenced in the 1970s, 92 remained in service with CityRail in July 1991.
-The last were withdrawn in 1992.
+Withdrawals commenced in the 1970s, 92 remained in service with CityRail in July 1991.The last were withdrawn in 1992.

+On 11 January 1992, the "Farewell City Rail's Red Single Deck Trains" Tour was hosted by the Sydney Electric Train Society or SETS, formed in 1991 specifically to preserve the suburban single deck carriages as they were retired on behalf of the State Rail Authority's "special trains unit".
+This tour used set "H3" (C3426, T4765, T4643, C3104, C3467, T4382, T4575 and C3237) during which it crossed the Sydney Harbour Bridge.

 Many carriages would be scrapped, with the disassembly being done at many places on the rail network such as Homebush, Punchbowl, and Eveleigh.

 This was likely done as a result of several single deck cars including standards as well as Tulloch and Comeng cars that were withdrawn in the same decade all being disposed of at once and the fact that over 800 single deck cars were built between 1925 and 1960.
 Several have been preserved.